adampyramide/BlogAPI/README.md

 - Postman

 ## Features
-- User registration with password hashing
+- Secure user registration with password hashing
-- User login with JWT authentication
+- User authentication using JWT tokens
+- Full CRUD operations for blog posts (Create, Read, Update, Delete)
+- Paginated retrieval of all blog posts
-- Get/Create/Edit/Delete blog posts which have authors (user).
+- Paginated retrieval of blog posts authored by a specific user
+- Full CRUD operations for comments on blog posts, including bulk deletion
+- Paginated retrieval of comments on a specific blog post
-- Get all posts made by a certain user only.
+- Paginated retrieval of comments made by a specific user
-- Get user data with user id.
+- Fetch user profile data by user ID